JanJakes/visipedia-api/02-oauth2.md

    | redirect_uri  | string | OPTIONAL  | Required if it was included in the authorization request.
 The values must be identical.

 4. **Access token response**

-If the access token request is valid and authorized, the authorization server issues an `access_token` and `request_token` and returns them JSON encoded in the response body.
+   If the access token request is valid and authorized, the authorization server issues an `access_token` and returns it along with other other data JSON encoded in the response body.

    Parameters: